 The tomatoes and kohlrabi each got a dose of Miracle-Gro and some water.
 The tomatoes are healthy and the kohlrabi looks okay.
-I think the Sevin did it’s job:
+I think the Sevin did its job:

 I was cleaning near the old railroad tie bed next to the shed (we made it for the kids and then thought we’d use it as a cut flower bed but let it go) and found some sage I planted years ago is thriving.
 It looks very good, actually:

 I spent several hours outside on Monday because the weather was so nice.
-I got all five formal beds cleaned out and ready for hedge planting, plus I cut all of the grass because Jared couldn’t get to it Saturday (I made him clean out the metal shed, which, as it turned out, needed a new floor).
-I wanted boxwood for the hedge, but I read in several places that they are so susceptible to blight that most gardens are pulling out an their English boxwood and replacing it with alternate plants.
+I got all five formal beds cleaned out and ready for hedge planting, plus I cut all of the grass because Jared couldn’t get to it Saturday (I made him clean out the metal shed instead, which, as it turned out, needed a new floor).
+I wanted boxwood for the hedge, but I read in several places that they are so susceptible to blight that most gardens are pulling out all their English boxwood and replacing them with alternate plants.
 I can buy small yew plants for about $400 and wait 10 years for them to grow in, or I found a place online called instant hedge that will ship me 40 inch sections of 6 foot hedge for $320 each for a total of $2560.
 So six times the price for a hedge that’s pruned to shape and ready to go…..
 I’m definitely tempted.
 I’ll wait and see what Jared says, but I’m definitely leaning toward the instant hedge.